genneko/freebsd-install-on-zfs/README.md

     # shutdown -r now
     ```

 9. After the first boot, login as a DEFAULT_USER_NAME and perform necessary configurations as usual.
-You can also automate some of those tasks by customizing post.scp.
+You can also automate some of those tasks by customizing base.scp (OPTIONAL_SCRIPT_BASE).
     ```
     $ sudo passwd root
     $ passwd freebsd